nasa/HyperCP/README.md

 For record keeping and the PDF processing report, plots of the delitching (similar to those shown in realtime) can be saved to disk.
 Select the waveband interval at which to save plots (e.g. at 3.3 nm resolution and 20 interval, plots are produced every 66 nm, or 78 PNG files for a typical HyperSAS system), and click Save Anomaly Plots.
 Results of the anomaly detection are saved to [output_directory]/Plots/L1C_Anoms.
 Data flagged for removal given the parameterizations chosen in the Configuration window are shown for the filter first pass (red box) and second pass (blue star).

 For convenience a shortcut to processing the currently active L1C file to L1D is provided (Process to L1D).

+*{KNOWN BUG: the pyqtgraph GUI interface does not always update as expected.
+Hitting Update again or switching the sensor radio button generally resolves the issue.}*

 **Defaults: TBD; experimental**
 **(Abe et al. 2006, Chandola et al. 2009)**